ChatGPT – a blessing or a curse?

 HOMEWORK/REVISION

-This ESL lesson about ChatGPT also includes an additional task to practise reflexive pronouns that you can use as homework or revision.
+This ESL lesson about ChatGPT also includes an additional task to practise the vocabulary from the lesson.
+You can use it as homework or revision.
 It’s available in the teacher’s version of the worksheet.
 You can print it, cut it up and hand it out to your students.
 It’s also included in the e-lesson plan, if you teach online.

 WORKSHEETS